Quality, QC Automation and Robotics Terms

 Capable Instrument: A measurement method (instrument and process) with P/T Ratio of <10% is considered capable. (see also P/T ratio)

 Cobot: Short form for the term “collaborative robot.”

-Collaborative robot: A new class of industrial robot with integrated sensors and controls that limit speed and force, with few or no pinch points, and with the ability to work safely alongside people in existing factory environments.
+Collaborative robot: A new class of flexible industrial robot, with integrated sensors and controls that limit speed and force, few or no pinch points, and the ability to work safely alongside people in existing factory environments.
 Safety barriers may not be needed.
 If a cobot bumps into anything, people or tooling, it slows and stops automatically.

 Cobot grippers: End-of-arm tooling designed for use with collaborative robots to grip parts in order to pick up or manipulate them.
 Cobot grippers adhere to the same safety guidelines as cobots.